 Artist and UM Art and Design student John Kannenberg opened his "Hours of Infinity Part II: Twelve Hours of Infinity" exhibition on Friday March 9, 2012 in the Kelsey's Newberry Hall Corridor.
 Part I was mounted at the Work Gallery (306 S. State Street).
 Kannenberg's work for "Hours of Infinity" combined a rigorously imprecise drawing method with a disciplined approach to sonic observation and documentation.
 His drawings were inspired by the Egyptian Amduat, examples of which can be found in the Kelsey Museum collection.
 The Amduat is an ancient text depicting the journey the sun takes during the twelve hours of nighttime before being reborn each morning at sunrise.
 These cyclical drawings investigate the beautifully absurd imperfection inherent within the human experience of the Infinite.
 A third component of this project, a site-specific performance called "One Hour of Infinity," took place on March 23, 2012.
 This one-hour performance, scattered throughout the Kelsey galleries, combined a rigorously imprecise drawing method, musical compositions based on specific objects in the museum's collection, and digitally manipulated sounds of the museum itself.
 This unconventional sonic performance explored the beautifully imperfect sense of timelessness experienced by traditional museum audiences.
 Click here to view a video of the performance and here to purchase the exhibition catalogue.

 This exhibition illuminated the historical records of a single village community in the Egyptian countryside during the Graeco-Roman period.
 It also explored the story of the site’s excavation, initiated by the University of Michigan in the 1920s and 1930s, as well as subsequent and upcoming research on the recovered material and its context.
 "Karanis Revealed" was presented in two phases.
 Part I (September 16 to December 8, 2011) looked at aspects of village life during the early centuries of the community under the Ptolemaic dynasty.
 These include the site’s agricultural cultivation, the role of pagan religions and evidence of more esoteric magical practices.
 Part II (January 27 to May 6, 2012) followed the changes that took place in Karanis with the beginning of the Roman occupation of Egypt and then later with the advent of Christianity.
 The displays included collections of Roman glass, tax rolls on papyrus, and the leather breastplate of a Roman soldier.
 Click here to view motion picture footage from the original excavations.
+Click here to purchase the exhibition catalogue.

 This small exhibition was presented in conjunction with a fall term course, History of Art 286 “Art and Empire in Antiquity.”
 The show placed images illustrating ancient Egyptian tropes of the enemy Other in dialogue with a display of household artifacts produced for White America in the early to mid-20th century.
 These 20th-century artifacts, now called “Black Collectibles,” legitimized demeaning characterizations of African-Americans.
 Some of them evoke nostalgia for the house slave cooking and serving meals on the old plantation.
 Others depict African-Americans as carefree smiling or lazy boys eating watermelon or fishing.
 Some have layers of sexual innuendo.
 Many use disembodied human forms to convey the impotence of the subject.
 Some express through visual cues the idea of the Black man as perpetual child or subhuman.
 By juxtaposing these recent items with ancient images, the installation suggested varying ways in which image saturation and the deployment of images of Otherness on objects of “daily life” may operate.
 Click here to see some exhibition visitors' comments on "Dominated and Demeaned."